 Hyperpigmentation occurs when melanocytes produce excessive melanin in one area, or when melanin is not distributed evenly in the epidermis.

-Common causes of hyperpigmentation are sun damage, excessive amounts of estrogen, ageing and pollution.
+Common causes of hyperpigmentation are sun damage, excessive amounts of oestrogen, ageing and pollution.

 - Brown uneven patches of skin visible on the surface.